Chapter 4 : Counterstroke

 “Well you know, they think it’s their calling in life to put Slytherins in their place.”
 He smiled apologetically.

 “They just thrive on being the center of attention.
-And I don’t know why you’re saying ‘they,’ because… well, I don’t know if you’ve noticed, but you’re a Marauder.
-You’re in on it all just as much as they are.”
+And I don’t know why you’re saying ‘they’, because… well, don’t you four do everything as a group?”
 I laughed.

-Remus rolled his eyes.
+Remus smiled.
 “That’s true, but at least I talk to you.
 I keep telling James and Sirius you’re not that bad.
 I think they believe me, but they don’t let on about it because they just like hexing Slytherins.”

 “Well that’s wonderful.
 I guess it’ll stop by the time we’ve left Hogwarts.
 Unless they decide to stalk us after Hogwarts?”